Spinal Fusion: Transforaminal Lumbar Interbody Fusion (TLIF)

 - Don't sit or lie in one position longer than an hour unless you are sleeping.
 Stiffness leads to more pain.

-- If you were given a brace, wear it at all times except when sleeping, showering, or icing the incision.
+- If you were given a brace, wear it at all times except when sleeping, showering, or icing.

 When to Call Your Doctor